gregdrew12/cs1666_organization/management/InfRun.md

 		2. Physics Engine Team
 			a.
 More precisely track and handle character positioning without ruining performance.
 Currently integers values are handling character position, need to shift to floating point values.
 			b.
-Non-game ending static obstacle collisions; handle the physics of those. (e.g. of non-game ending collision: player lands on the top of an object and rolls right off of it).
+Static obstacle collisions; for animating crashes before the end screen and also for non-game ending collisions. rolls right off of it).
 		3. Other (contributors from Entire Team)
 			a.
 Start on building the overall power up system.
 Only some backend structures and functions.